 The signing representative must have authority to commit the organization to the terms of this agreement.
-If your organization is implementing the Home Energy Score on behalf of or sponsored by a state, utility, or local program, a representative from your sponsoring agency must sign below.
-The sponsoring agency is ultimately responsible for ensuring that the Partner organization (listed above) conduct quality assurance in a timely manner in accordance with the conditions set forth in the program's "Terms of Participation."
+If your organization is implementing the Home Energy Score on behalf of or under the sponsorship of a state, utility, or local program, a representative from your sponsoring agency must sign below.
+The sponsoring agency is ultimately responsible for ensuring that the